LA County apartment

 choose NextGen Properties.

-Learn moreSection 8 & HCV Property Management in LA
+Learn moreSection 8 / HCV Apartment Management in LA

-Learn moreLA Owner Financial Reporting & Tax Documentation
+Learn moreLA Apartment Owner Reporting & Tax Documentation

-Los Angeles property owners receive comprehensive monthly financial statements covering gross rent collected, itemized maintenance expenses with receipts, RSO compliance fees, management fees, and net owner disbursement — all accessible through a dedicated owner portal.
-Year-end tax packages include 1099 forms, annual income and expense summaries, and Schedule E-ready documentation.
-For owners with properties subject to the LA RSO, our reporting includes a separate RSO compliance log tracking registered rent levels, allowable increases applied, and any exemptions claimed.
-For multi-property portfolios spanning LA County and our other California markets, we provide both property-level and consolidated reporting to simplify your tax preparation and portfolio analysis.
+LA apartment owners receive comprehensive monthly statements covering gross rent collected, itemized maintenance expenses with receipts, LAHD registration and RSO compliance fees, management fees, and net disbursement - all accessible through a dedicated owner portal.
+Year-end tax packages include 1099 forms and Schedule E-ready documentation.
+RSO-covered buildings get a separate compliance log tracking registered base rents, allowable increases applied, banked increases preserved, and any exemptions claimed.
+Multi-building owners get both per-property and consolidated portfolio views.

 Learn moreCommon questions from

 The Los Angeles Housing Department (LAHD) requires annual registration of all RSO-covered rental units in the City of LA.
-Registration fees are assessed per unit and must be paid by a specified annual deadline — failure to register results in penalties and can void a landlord’s right to collect rent increases.
-Registration requires reporting the current tenancy, base rent, and unit details.
+Registration fees are assessed per unit and must be paid by the annual deadline.
+Failure to register results in penalties and voids the landlord’s right to collect rent increases until cured.
+Registration requires reporting current tenancy, base rent, and unit details.
 LAHD also requires landlords to provide tenants with a written notice of their RSO rights at move-in.
-Our management team handles LAHD registration, annual filings, and tenant notice requirements for every RSO property we manage — keeping owners in full compliance without any administrative burden on their end.
+NextGen handles LAHD registration, annual filings, and tenant notice requirements for every RSO building we manage.